mibk/hawk/README.md

 clone.

 It was never meant to be a replacement for Awk.
 I'm doing it just for fun.
 Nevertheless there might be the potential to make it actually useful.
-Right now, Hawk is unoptimised, definitely slower than the original Awk, and the design is in some ways probably quite naive.
+Right now, Hawk is unoptimized, definitely slower than the original Awk, and the design is in some ways probably quite naive.
 Anyway, for anyone interested in making a new version of Awk, what would you add, leave out, simplify?